holoviz/lumen/docs/how_to/pipeline_python.md

 ### Display the dashboard

 Once your pipeline has been specified, you can use the `Panel` package to define the layout of your widgets and views, and then you can serve your dashboard within a notebook or from a Python script.
-See Panel's [Documentation](https://panel.holoviz.org/getting_started/index) to learn more about Panel components and deployment.
+See Panel's [Documentation](https://panel.holoviz.org/getting_started/index) to learn more about Panel components.

 The simplest approach is to render the widgets with the `pipeline.control_panel` property alongside Lumen view components (e.g. `Table`, `hvPlotView`).

+#### Notebook environment

 ```{code-block} python
 :emphasize-lines: 17-27